gekalogiros/twitter-streaming-analyzer/README.md

 ## Improvements
-1. Use sentiment analysis for printing out the sentiment of the tweets published in the last 1,5 and 15 minutes.
+1. In sentiment analysis use BigDecimal objects rather than plain double primitives.
+This will produce a better precision.
 2. The project uses an In-memory Lucene index for storing tweet messages.
 If the available memory is limited then the in memory index can store a limited number of tweets too.
 3. Use multiple threads when writing to/reading from the index.
 4. Create RESTful APIs for querying the data.